tohagan/stlive/README.md

 **NOTE**: Your app should work provided you're not calling any PhoneGap plugin APIs directly.
 Sencha Touch provides wrapper classes that can emulate some of the PhoneGap APIs when your app is run in a desktop browser (See devices in [Sencha Touch API](http://docs.sencha.com/touch/2.3.2).
 Example: [Ext.device.FileSystem](http://docs.sencha.com/touch/2.3.2/source/FileSystem.html#Ext-device-FileSystem).

-### Live Internet Demo or Testing  (Cool Feature!)
+## Live Internet Demo or Live Testing  (Cool Feature!)

-The  `--localtunnel` option creates an encrypted socket connect from your `stlive` server to a randomly generated subdomain of **[localtunnel.me](http://localtunnel.me)**.
-This will *punch a hole in your firewall* and expose your `stlive server` server with a randomly generated domain name that is accessible on the Internet if you know the random path.
+The  `--localtunnel` option creates an encrypted socket connection from your `stlive` server to new host name that is a randomly generated subdomain of **[localtunnel.me](http://localtunnel.me)**.
+This will expose your `stlive server` server with a randomly generated host name that is accessible on the Internet if you know the new random host name.

 	$ stlive serve --localtunnel

 You can now use this external URL for browser or device testing, or to demo or test development versions of your app to friends, testers or customers.
 You can even connect your app server to cloud based [mobile device testing lab](https://google.com?q=mobile+device+testing+lab) to test your app on hundreds of different mobile devices or use it when you visit an [Open Device Lab](http://lab-up.org).

-**SECURITY WARNING:** While the node app server is generally regarded as secure and should in theory only expose content files as read only, and the random domain name provides some additional protection, there is some small risk that a security hole exists.
-NO security penetration testing has been conducted. **No liability accepted.
-Use this at your own risk!**  This feature is for brief demoes and testing only.
-Not recommended for a production service.
+**SECURITY WARNING:** While the node app server is generally regarded as secure enabling this feature effectively *punches a hole in your firewall*.
+In theory it exposes your source files as read only and the random domain name provides some additional protection however there is some small risk that a security vulnerability exists.
+NO penetration testing has been conducted.
+This feature is intended for brief demoes and testing only.
+Not recommended for a production service or prolonged or frequent use.  **As per Apache 2.0 License - No liability is accepted.
+Use this at your own risk!**

 ### Example 1 - Create a named URL endpoint outside your firewall: